pekka1234/ImageGenerator/README.md

-# RandomImageGenerator
+# ImageGenerator

 ## What is it?

-Random Image Generator is a command line tool written in C++ to create bitmap images randomly or by input.
+Image Generator is a command line tool written in C++ to create bitmap images randomly or by input.

 Note: When you view images generated with this program, turn image smoothening off when zooming so you can see the pixels.